 Along the mysteries of Divine Providence, the Jewish world has experienced three overwhelming disasters, or churban.
-103 Churban, a Yiddish word, means a catastrophe which makes an end to an old era and creates a new era that implies progress achieved through sacrifice (a day of awe beyond human understanding).
-104
+Churban, a Yiddish word, means a catastrophe which makes an end to an old era and creates a new era that implies progress achieved through sacrifice (a day of awe beyond human understanding).

 Churban pertains to the loss of the Divine Presence, a loss of the Name, in the world and signifies an assault on God through an assault on His Chosen.
 For each churban entailed the extinction of the flow of God's light into the world.
-A churban is a decisive alteration of the
+A churban is a decisive alteration of the course of history.
+There is a creative element in this destructiveness, which marks the end of one era and the beginning of a new and different era, both for the Jews and the world.
+Unfortunately, the new age can only come into being with the destruction of the old.

 The destruction of Jerusalem and Solomon's Temple in 586 BC by Nebuchadnezzar that initiated the Diaspora of the Jews was the first churban with the Jews bringing knowledge of the true God and Divine Law to the pagan nations beyond Israel's borders.
 Without the Diaspora, knowledge of God's Word might have remained confined to one small tribal community.
 For the first time, the world had a nationhood of people without a land and without a state and yet pursuing a holy mission in history.
-We have the property of the first time, the world had a nationhood of people without a land and without a state and yet pursuing a holy mission in history.

 During the Babylonian exile, the Jewish people developed distinct patterns of faith that reinforced their separateness.
-112 Babylon became an important center of Jewish learning with the creation of the Babylonian Talmud.
-113 During the exile, Ezra had renewed the oral tradition of reading and interpreting the Torah, enabling Judaism to survive in the absence of the Temple and a home country.
-114
+Babylon became an important center of Jewish learning with the creation of the Babylonian Talmud.
+During the exile, Ezra had renewed the oral tradition of reading and interpreting the Torah, enabling Judaism to survive in the absence of the Temple and a home country.

 The second creative destruction was the Roman devastation of Judea and Jerusalem and Herod's Temple in 70 AD, following the defeat of the Jewish rebellion from 66 to 70 AD.
-115 After the Bar Kochba rebellion of 132 to 135 AD to rebuild the Temple and to overthrow Roman rule, Emperor Hadrian barred the Jews from the renamed city of Aelia Capitolina, which was built on the ruins of Jerusalem, and outlawed Judaism because of the heavy Roman casualties.
-116 predominant Jewish religious institution with its worship based upon the study of the Word of God and prayer instead of the Temple with its worship based upon animal sacrifice.
+After the Bar Kochba rebellion of 132 to 135 AD to rebuild the Temple and to overthrow Roman rule, Emperor Hadrian barred the Jews from the renamed city of Aelia Capitolina, which was built on the ruins of Jerusalem, and outlawed Judaism because of the heavy

+Roman casualties.

+After the destruction, the synagogue became the predominant Jewish religious institution with its worship based upon the study of the Word of God and prayer instead of the Temple with its worship based upon animal sacrifice.
 The synagogue, the place of assembly for worship, study and fellowship, became Judaism's most important institution.
 Since the destruction of the Temple, prayer not only takes the place and purpose of sacrifice, but is more important than sacrifice.
 The purpose of the sacrificial service was to bring about a person's closeness and dedication to Godliness.
 Prayer is the elevation of the soul unto God.